ednieuw/Fibonacci-ESP32-C3-S3-Clock/README.md

-# Fibonacci-ESP32-Nano-Wordclock
+# Fibonacci-ESP32-C3 or S3 Clock
-Fibonacci clock with an Arduino ESP32 Nano
+Fibonacci clock with an ESP32 C3 or S3